 Operational resilience depends on the ability to recover from disruptive events.
 A business continuity approach considers not only technical aspects but also critical processes, the value chain, and internal and external communication.

-Maintaining updated backups, stored in different locations, and subjected to periodic testing is essential.
-Redundancy, both in infrastructure and service providers, ensures that operations can continue even in the event of a failure or attack.
+Backups, Data Recovery, and System Redundancy: Maintaining updated backups, stored in different locations, and subjected to periodic testing is essential.
+Redundancy ensures that operations can continue even in the event of a failure or attack.

 After an incident, continuous monitoring allows for detecting potential residual effects and preventing similar attacks.
 Likewise, conducting a post-mortem evaluation facilitates extracting lessons learned and adjusting prevention strategies.